MarwaTarshishi/Mwallet/README.md

 # Mwallet
  The Vanilla Digital Wallet Platform is a comprehensive financial solution built with pure HTML, CSS, JavaScript, PHP, and MySQL, without relying on JSON or middleware.
-This platform provides a robust digital wallet experience with essential financial transaction capabilities, user management, and administrative tools
+This platform provides a  digital wallet experience with essential financial transaction capabilities, user management, and administrative tools

 The platform follows a three-tier architecture: